Versace’s Racy Spring 2017 Campaign Features Gigi Hadid Naked

 The girlfriend of Zayn Malik has appeared nude in other advertisements, but the Versace advertisement somehow seems to take Hadid’s nudity to another level, perhaps due to the inherently racy nature of the photographs and the way that Hadid has been positioned.
 News Australia reports that the young model has earlier posed nude in an advertisement that promoted Stuart Weitzman’s Spring 2017 collection.

 However, the Versace advertisement has taken sensuality to an altogether different level.
-The tote handbag carried by Hadid in the Versace advertisement the has a pricetag of $3,295.
+The tote handbag carried by Hadid in the Versace advertisement the has a price tag of $3,295.
 According to Yahoo, another picture related to the same advertisement shows the model donning a jacket while relaxing on the bed.

 Gigi Hadid by Bruce Weber for Versace F/W 2016-17 pic.twitter.com/Od9OzgW7uB